Social Entrepreneurship

 What the Women Say...

-- A higher salary, ideally between S/.
+- A salary increase, ideally between S/.
 1800 and S/.
-2500 a month.
+2500 per month.

-- A workshop to "escape" to.
+- A safe place to work and to “escape” to.

 -